ee-leaf

 We’ve all heard the stories of people bringing barbecues or camp stoves inside during a power outage only to succumb to carbon monoxide poisoning.
 Don’t be a statistic!
 Secure a backup source for heating food and water and make sure you understand how to use it safely.

 Better yet, use a power source that doesn’t carry these risks.
 Today’s solar ovens are so effective, many can cook food on cloudy days.
-The revolutionary GoSun Solar Stove reaches temperatures up to 550°F / 290°C and can cook a meal in 20 minutes.
-Its parabolic reflectors and tubular design converts 80% of all sunlight entering its reflectors into usable heat—and it needs little adjustment once set up.
+Some can reach temperatures up to 550°F / 290°C and cook a meal in 20 minutes.
+Others employ parabolic reflectors and tubular designs to convert 80% of sunlight entering its reflectors into usable heat.
 While there’s no chance of carbon monoxide poisoning with solar technology, you’re also saving fossil fuels by harnessing the sun’s power to cook your food.

 If solar isn’t right for you but you have an outdoor space where you can safely fire up a stove, firebox stoves are another option.
 The Firebox Nano Ultralight can produce heat in minutes from the small sticks you find lying on the ground.
 A central combustion area forces the heat to mix with the flame, decreasing harmful emissions, while an adjustable top offers stability for most pot sizes.